 Layering Colors For Character

 I layered the Caviar (rich black) chalk mineral paint over the Flamingo with a dry brush technique and allowed it to dry.
-With a 220 grit sandpaper I sanded it back just enough to allow the Flamingo to show through and wiped all the left over dust away with a soft cloth so that the Dixie Dirt wouldn’t come in contact with the fabric.
+With 220 grit sandpaper, I sanded it back just enough to allow the Flamingo to show through and wiped all the leftover dust away with a soft cloth so that the Dixie Dirt wouldn’t come in contact with the fabric.

 Wax and Dixie Dirt

 Here is where the magic happened!
-I added White Wax with a premium chip brush and it immediate changed the black caviar to a soft gray and softened the Flamingo to more of a pink.
+I added White Wax with a premium chip brush, and it immediately changed the black caviar to a soft gray and softened the Flamingo to more pink.
 That’s what I’m talking about.

 Let’s Get Dirty With Dixie Dirt!

 The Dixie Dirt was applied with a soft brush over the white wax while it was still wet and then allowed to dry over the next few days.
-A soft cloth was used after the wax was dried to remove the excess dirt so it wouldn’t later rub off on the fabric.
+A soft cloth was used after the wax was dried to remove the excess dirt so it would not later rub off on the fabric.
 I really liked the look of the wax with the dirt.
-It gives it that European look.
+It gives it that French and European look.